 Tumbleweed Tree Lighting is continually seeking interested individuals, organizations and companies who want to sponsor our great festival with either in-kind services or monetary donations.
 The benefits of being a sponsor range from on-stage logo recognition and announcements during the festival to name and/or logo recognition on flyers, posters, postcards, websites, press releases, festival program, and much more.
 Benefits vary based on sponsorship levels.
 For more information on becoming a sponsor, please call 480-782-2665, email Hermelinda.Llamas @chandleraz.gov.

 Are you interested in volunteering?
-We have a great opportunity for anyone who needs community service hours or just want to help out a great event.
+We have a great opportunity for anyone who needs community service hours or just wants to help out a great event.
 Volunteer opportunities range from setting up, parade banner holder, activity booths or helping guests with event information.

 A Community Tradition